Sponsors of

 raced Sprite's in the FISC series.
 David drove an inspired race in WSM

-301 at the 2003 Goodwood
+301 which was lent to him at the 2003 Goodwood

 Revival Fordwater Trophy event and reached fourth place before